 We believe education is the key to breaking the cycle of poverty and abuse; increasing a child’s self-esteem, confidence, and ability to succeed.
-Since post-secondary education is not funded by the government, Crown Wards rely on the Halton Children’s Aid Society to pay for any post high-school education that might benefit them.
-Since the Halton CAS and CAFH believe strongly that education is the first step towards a brighter future they work together to make educational opportunities available to all Crown Wards of the Society.
+Since post-secondary education is not funded by the government, our youth in care rely on the Halton Children’s Aid Society to pay for any post high-school education that might benefit them.
+Since the Halton CAS and CAFH believe strongly that education is the first step towards a brighter future they work together to make educational opportunities available to all youth in care helped by the Society.
 Whatever the child/youth has a passion for, that their worker feels is an attainable goal, will be strongly encouraged by our Bursary committee and funded by the CAFH.

 The Seasonal Program is not just about gifts under the tree, but also supports graduation, back to school needs, Thanksgiving celebrations, etc; all the things we do year round that we often take for granted.
 The Halton CAS assists children and youth who have experienced significant family trauma as well as families that have serious challenges with limited resources and are unable to provide their children/youth with basic needs and gifts over the holiday season.

 Sport and Recreation

 We believe all children and youth should have the chance to run, skate, sing, learn a new activity, or simply have the chance to interact with other children and youth their age.
 We know from experience that encouraging children and youth to participate in organized sports and recreational activities such as hockey, dance, soccer and swimming, enables them to develop important life skills, self-esteem and confidence.
 We provide funds to ensure children have the chance to be children and create happy childhood memories with friends and mentors.